bitcraze/bitcraze-website/src/buy/buyers-guide.md

 {% row_image_text_links The Flow deck %}
 {% row_text %}
-With the Flow deck the Crazyflie gets the distance to, and the relative motion relative to the surface under it.
+With the {% poplink flow-deck %} the Crazyflie gets the distance to, and the relative motion relative to the surface under it.
 With this information it can hover in one spot or follow a trajectory.
 The advantage of this solution is that it does not require any external systems and comes at a very good price.